emissary-ingress/emissary/docs/docs/latest/howtos/client-cert-validation.md

    2. Open "Keychain Access" on your system and select "File"->"Import Items..."

-   3. Navigate to your working directoy and select the `certificate.p12` file we just created above.
+   3. Navigate to your working directory and select the `certificate.p12` file we just created above.

 2. Create a secret to hold the client CA certificate.